DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems

 We address the challenge as follows.
-We estimate the gradients $\nabla\mathcal{L}_{pen}$ w.r.t DNN's output by a two-point zero-order optimization technique~\cite{AgarwalDX10} as:
+We estimate the gradients $\nabla\mathcal{L}_{pen}$ w.r.t DNN's output by a two-point zero-order optimization technique~\cite{AgarwalDX10,9186148} as:

-where $d$ is the output dimension of DNN model, $\delta>0$ is a smooth parameter, and $\mathbf{v}$ is a vector sampled uniformly at random on the unit ball.
-The following proposition shows the effectiveness of the zero-order method for estimating penalty gradient: \begin{proposition} Assumed $\mathcal{L}_{pen}$: $\mathbb{R}^d\mapsto \mathbb{R}$ is differentiable, the gradient estimator in~\eqref{zero_order_estimation} is unbiased, i.e.,
+where $d$ is the output dimension of the DNN model, $\delta>0$ is a smooth parameter, and $\mathbf{v}$ is a vector sampled uniformly at random on the unit ball.
+The following proposition shows the effectiveness of the zero-order method for gradient estimation. \begin{proposition} Assumed $\mathcal{L}_{pen}$: $\mathbb{R}^d\mapsto \mathbb{R}$ is differentiable, the gradient estimator in~\eqref{zero_order_estimation} is unbiased, i.e.,

-\end{proposition} We further show the advantage of the two-point zero-order optimization technique compared to the other gradient computation methods.
-First, it is easier for the implementation than the method using the implicit function theorem.
-As $x_{pred}$ and $x_{rec}$ satisfy the AC power flow equations, we can compute the matrix of the partial derivatives of power flow equations w.r.t $x_{pred}$ and $x_{rec}$, respectively.
-Then, we apply the implicit function theorem to compute the gradient of $x_{rec}$ w.r.t $x_{pred}$ and obtain the $\nabla\mathcal{L}_{pen}\left(s_{pred} \right)$ via chain rule.
-Although it can provide gradient without estimation, it requires a few intermediate variables computation and matrix inversion operation for each training instance that make the implementation complex and introduce more time consumption.
-As a comparison, the zero-order technique can obtain only needs simple computation via adding some perturbations on the input.
-Second, it is more efficient than the standard gradient estimation method.
+\end{proposition} We discuss the advantage of the two-point zero-order optimization technique in the following.
+First, it is more efficient than the standard gradient estimation method.